SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 (more detail to follow)

+## Resources

+There are three styles in the "resources" directory.

+* svwd01 - a display style for my [sve01 schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md)
+* svwd02 - the [Versatiles Colorful](https://github.com/versatiles-org/versatiles-style/blob/main/docs/colorful.png) display style, which works with the [shortbread schema](https://shortbread-tiles.org/schema/).
+* svwd03 - a display style similar to svwd01 but for the [shortbread schema](https://shortbread-tiles.org/schema/).

+The shortbread styles are dependent on what's available in the Shortbread schema.
+The "svwd02" style is from [Versatiles](https://versatiles.org/overview.html); see the licence at the top of [that file](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/svwd02_style.json).

+The "sve01" schema and "svwd01" style are being developed to have the same functionality as the raster maps [here](https://map.atownsend.org.uk/maps/map/map.html).
+The "schema" for that is controlled by the lua processing [here](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/README.md).

 ## Caveat

 Everything here yet fully functional - it is still very much a work in progress.